lioliveiraz/VUE__gradDashboard/README.md

 ## 11. Mixin

-In the mixin there is the file that store all the global variables.
-This mixin is connect to the graduate layout and you can connect to your page or layout using this piece of code.
+In the mixin, there is a file that stores all the global variables.
+This mixin is connected to the graduate layout, and you can connect to your page or layout using this piece of code.

 ```bash
 import global from "../mixin/global";